SAMa: Material-aware 3D Selection and Segmentation: Related work

 \paragraph{Lifting 2D features to 3D.}

-Due to the scarcity of annotated 3D data and the increased computational complexity compared to 2D, many approaches have attempted to lift available 2D predictions from multiple views to a shared 3D representation.
-We here discuss approaches that tackle selection and segmentation.
+Due to the scarcity of annotated 3D data and the increased computational complexity compared to 2D, many approaches attempt to lift 2D predictions from multiple views to a shared 3D representation.

 The core issue is that the underlying 2D vision models like SAM or DINO are not multiview-consistent.
 That is, they provide differing predictions for the same 3D point viewed from different positions, making aggregation in 3D challenging.
 Neural Feature Fusion Fields~\cite{neuralfusionfeaturefield} and Feature Field Distillation~\cite{kobayashi2022decomposing} propose to equip NeRFs with an auxiliary feature space, rendered volumetrically to match DINO~\cite{caron2021emerging} or CLIP~\cite{radford2021learning} features.
 Even though the 2D feature maps are not multiview consistent, the shared 3D representation acts as a regularizer and consolidates the quality of the features in rendered novel views \cite{fischer2024nerf}.
 This approach has been extended to 3D Gaussian splatting \cite{kerbl20233d} and other image models such as SAM~\cite{Goel_2023_CVPR, lyu2024total, qiu-2024-featuresplatting, Zhou_2024_CVPR, liu2023weakly, lerf2023}.